-That Transelec S.A's. shareholders have decided to convene a special shareholders meeting to be held on December 5, 2012 at 9:00 AM at the corporation's offices located at Av.
-Apoquindo 3721, sixth floor, Las Condes district.

-This meeting will be convened in order to bring the following matters to the knowledge of the shareholders and to submit these for approval:
+That Transelec S.A's. shareholders agreed to convene a special shareholders meeting to be held on May 7, 2013.
+This meeting was convened in order to bring the following points to the knowledge of the shareholders and submit them for approval: